Connecting to your database

 Connect using Neo4j Browser

 Neo4j databases come with a built-in, interactive UI that allows you to explore your database.
 Neo4j Browser is a developer-focused tool that allows you to execute Cypher queries and visualize the results.
-Simply navigate to the Connect tab > and either launch the Neo4j Browser or copy the URL of the Neo4j Browser.
+Simply navigate to the Connect tab > and either launch the Neo4j Browser or copy the URL of the Neo4j Browser that you can paste in the browser of your choice.

 If your database is newly provisioned, you will need to create a new database user to connect to your database.
 Please take a look at our article on managing users.